Coin doors painted

 I set the freshly painted metalwork to one side to harden off a bit more while I focused on other jobs, the next fix being a new light for the marquee.
 The original marquee had a fluorescent tube, as did all arcade machines of the era, but I decided I wanted to use LEDs, as they are cheaper, last longer and generate less heat than an old tube.
 As they are not really visible anyway there is no argument to keep them, even for the purposes of authenticity, as an LED array can generate a similar lighting effect.
 I chose a pre-made 12V unit built for use as a caravan light, as it would be easy to hook up to a spare output from the existing transformer.

 The LED unit fit nicely in the space vacated by the fluorescent tube, attached to an angle bracket with some vecro in case it needed adjustment to get the best marquee lighting effect.
 I need’nt have worried as the light looked great behind the marquee, which I reattached with the freshly painted retainers.
 I even treated myself to new black screws as they would be visible under the marquee.
-I kept the marquee original as it is such a great design, and I plan to use this cabinet as a multi-game unit so want to keep it generic.
+Keeping the marquee original was important as it is such a great design, and I plan to use this cabinet as a multi-game unit so want to keep it generic.

 The new LED marquee light fitted

-testing marquee
+testing the LED marquee light

 Testing the new LED marquee light

-Restoring the base of the cabinet
+Restoring the base of the BAS cabinet

 With the marquee in place I turned my attention to the base of the machine, and removed the tatty old rubber matting.
 I filled all the old screw holes and painted the edges with matt black paint in case any showed through the new matting and metal edge protectors.
 I then cut some new rubber matting (a bargain at £7 for a 2 meter roll including delivery) and fit it around the base.
-With the metal edge protectors fitted and new black screws the bottom of the machine looked as good as new.
+With the metal edge protectors fitted and new black screws the bottom of the BAS Arcade cabinet looked as good as new.

-The base of the BAS cabinet
+The base of the BAS arcade cabinet

 The base of the cabinet stripped of old rubber mat